We work hard at CTS to ensure our service will exceed your expectations.

 A word you may often hear when doing business in China is “guanxi”.
 Many agree that this roughly means “relationships”, but a more literal translation is “to go through the back door”.
 It is an exchange of personal or business favour through relationships.
 Often misunderstood by Western counterparts as unethical behaviour or corruption, it is a core part of doing business in China which can often help open doors.

 When it comes to doing business in China, it is important to understand the political views of the Chinese people.
-Whilst it is acceptable in the UK and other parts of the world to openly challenge or criticise government, the Chinese do not feel comfortable doing the same.
-In general, topics which are off-limits, include China’s territorial borders, Tibet and the Dalai Lama, Xinjiang, Tiananmen Square, Taiwan, Chairman Mao, and the Cultural Revolution.
+While it is acceptable in the UK and other parts of the world to openly challenge or criticise the government, the Chinese do not feel comfortable doing the same.
+In general, topics that are off-limits include China’s territorial borders, Tibet and the Dalai Lama, Xinjiang, Tiananmen Square, Taiwan, Chairman Mao, and the Cultural Revolution.

 Mianzi in Chinese culture is a metaphorical expression of preventing a loss of face.
-The Chinese will go through great lengths to save face, even if it means telling an outright lie, denial, or feigning ignorance.
-In a business setting, it is expected that both parties would be able to read between the lines instead of openly disagreeing or making criticisms.
+The Chinese will go to great lengths to save face, even if it means telling an outright lie, denial, or feigning ignorance.
+In a business setting, both parties are expected to read between the lines instead of criticising or challenging the other party.

-We started as specialists in Chinese translations, but it wasn’t long until clients started asking for more languages.
-Contact us directly for any language or dialect that you do not see listed below.
+We started as specialists in Chinese translations, but it wasn’t long until clients began asking for more languages.
+Click "learn more" for the complete list of languages we translate.

 Our clients praise us for our accurate translations, personable service, and on-time delivery.